Creating a meaningful life is an essential ingredient of wellbeing.

 Empathy is a skill that can be learned and cultivated over time.

 There is a strong focus and rich literature on how to teach empathy to doctors.
-In part because of the many rather unfortunate and well-documented showing a decline in empathy in medical students as they progress through their clinical training.
+In part because of the rather unfortunate and well-documented finding of decline in empathy in medical students as they progress through their clinical training.

 Unsurprisingly, being treated by an empathic doctors leads to improved patient satisfaction, greater adherence to therapy, better clinical outcomes, and lower malpractice liability.